dltj/akubra-dell-dx/README.md

  * If you want to set a blank header, use | as the value alone.
 I.e. to set x-fedora-meta-blank at blank, use `header.x-fedora-meta-blank = |`.
  * Finally, let's say you want to set the x-fedora-meta-example header with the values `ab\\c`, `de|`, and `fg`.
 Then you'd do `header.x-fedora-meta-example = ab\\\\\\\\c|de\\||fg`.
 Because of the way that Java properties file quoting works, this will pass the value `ab\\\\c|de\||fg` to the plugin.
 Because the plugin interprets \ as a quoting character and parses from left to right it will see the value `ab\\c` then a | separating values, then `de|` (it sees the first pipe as part of the value because it is quoted), then another | separating values, and finally `fg`.

+### Object Headers(sent from Fedora)
+ * fedora-headers.object - comma separated string of values from [createDT,label,lastModDT,ownerID,state].
+Other values will be ignored.

+### Datastream Headers(sent from Fedora)
+ * fedora-headers.datastream - comma separated string of values from [createDT,state,versionable,versionID,label,checksum,checksumType,controlGrp,formatURI,infoType,location,locationType].
+Other values will be ignored

+### Dublin Core Headers(sent from Fedora)
+ * fedora-headers.dublin-core - comma separated string of values from [title,creator,subject,description,publisher,contributor,date,type,format,identifier,source,language,relation,coverage,rights].
+Other values will be ignored.
 # Check installation

 You should now be able to start Fedora, pull up the admin interface in